DigitalCaesar/CleanArchitectureSample/README.md

 2. Add DatabaseOptions class to hold the settings [Data]
 3. Add DatabaseOptionsStartup to pull the options from appsettings and bind them to the options class [Api]
 4. Add optionsstartup to program.cs

+### Permission / Authorization (3) Implementing

+Steps
+1. Create PermissionRequirement : IAuthorizationRequirement [Infra]
+2. Create PermissionAuthorizationHandler : AuthorizationHandler<> [Infra]
+  a.
+Check for MemberId in Claim
+  b.
+Check for premissions in db (different strategy in next lesson)
+3. Cretae IPermissionService to reference in PermissionAuthorizationHandler
+4. Implement PermissionService
+5. Update Configuration
+  a.
+AddAuthorization()
+  b.
+Add IAuthorizationHandler
+6. Add PermissionAuhotoirzationPolicyProvder
+7. Add to startup
+8. Add Policy to endpoint?

+Notes
+- Following along correctly, but some elements change between the creation and the debug
+- Does not run as is.
+The claims are missing from the user

 ## Credit
 Milan Jovanovic